How to Invest in Foreign Markets with ETFs

-If you’re looking to target a specific country in your investing strategy, a foreign market ETF might be your best fit.
-Market ETFs track the overall performance of a country’s financial situation by tracking a particular index relative to that country.
-The index usually consists of a basket of stocks important to the economic climate.
-Thereby an overall change in the index (or the companies included) is indicative of the country’s financial situation.
+If you’re looking to target a specific country in your investing strategy, a foreign market ETF might be the best fit.
+Market ETFs track the overall performance of a country’s financial situation by tracking an index from that country's exchanges.

-For example, EWG – the iShares MSCI Germany Index ETF, tracks the MSCI Germany Index.
-The index contains companies in German sectors such as software, utilities, financial services, and others.
-There will be moves in each sector on different trading days, but an overall move in the index may be an indication that the economy as a whole has a certain sentiment.
+For example, EWG—the iShares MSCI Germany Index ETF, tracks the MSCI Germany Index.
+The index contains companies in German sectors such as information technology, utilities, financial and others.
+Significant changes to or trends on the index would indicate that the economy is in flux.

 Broad Foreign Market ETFs

-While some market ETFs focus on a specific country or region, there are other ETFs that are more collective as their location targets.
+While some market ETFs focus on a specific country or region, other ETFs are more inclusive.
 For example, a BRIC investment will include securities deriving from Brazil, Russia, India or China.
-So if you are looking to invest in China, a BRIC ETF like BKF - iShares MSCI BRIC Index ETF, may be one way to do so.
+So if you are looking to invest in one or more of these countries, a BRIC ETF like BKF iShares MSCI BRIC Index ETF may be one way to do so.

 There are other broad market ETFs besides BRIC products as well.
-There are Asia ETFs, Europe ETF, and even North America and Latin ETFs.
+There are Asia ETFs, Europe ETFs, and even North America and Latin America ETFs.

 Emerging Market ETFs

-Similar to foreign market ETFs, there are broad and specific emerging market ETFs as well.
-As opposed to developed foreign markets, emerging markets are regions whose economies are on the rise.
-So if an investor thinks there is potential profit for a specific country or a general region, then an emerging market ETF might be a sound investment.
+Similar to foreign market ETFs, emerging market ETFs have broad and specific markets to choose from.
+If an investor thinks there is potential profit in a particular country or a general region, an emerging market ETF might be a sound investment.

 International Bond ETFs

 Another way to invest in foreign markets is with international bond ETFs.
-Not only do bond ETFs increase your exposure to foreign regions, but they also create a revenue stream for your portfolio.
+Not only do bond ETFs increase your exposure to foreign regions, but they can also create a fixed-income stream for your portfolio.

-Another nice benefit of international bond ETFs is that they can help hedge your foreign interest rate risk.
-If you need upside or downside protection for your portfolio’s international interest rates, you may want to look into foreign bond ETFs.
-For a full list, look no further than our List of International Bond ETFs.
+International bond ETFs benefit international investors in that they can help hedge foreign stock ETF risk.
+If you need upside or downside protection for your portfolio’s global stock risks, you may want to look into foreign bond ETFs.

 Foreign Currency ETFs

 Most investors think that commodities are a general or domestic investment, but that’s not the case.
-Like foreign ETFs, a commodity ETF can also be used to gain international exposure or hedge foreign risk in a portfolio.
+Like foreign ETFs, you can use a commodity ETF to gain international exposure or hedge foreign risk in a portfolio.

-For example, if you have investments in a country where the chief outsource is coal, using a coal ETF to offset some risk for that country might be a strategy to adopt.
-Or with the looming energy crisis, a solar energy ETF might be an investment that pays dividends on a global scale.
+For example, if you have investments in a country where the chief outsource is coal, you could use a coal ETF to offset risk from other investments in that country.
+If a country is developing alternative energy sources to combat the looming energy crisis, a solar energy ETF might be an investment that pays dividends on a global scale.

-Utilizing a commodity ETF as a foreign investment is an advanced strategy, but with the proper application, can be very effective for investors and traders alike.
+Utilizing a commodity ETF as a foreign investment is an advanced strategy.
+However, with the proper application, it can be very effective for investors and traders alike.